Mental Health Facilities Washington County, VT

 Washington County Mental Health

-Washington County Mental Health is a mental health clinic in Washington County, Vermont, located at 286 Hospital Loop, 5602 zip code.
-Washington County Mental Health offers outpatient treatment.
-Washington County Mental Health provides group therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
-Washington County Mental Health also supports children/adolescents with serious emotional disturbance, transitional age young adults and seniors or older adults.
-Some other services provided by Washington County Mental Health include diet and exercise counseling, family psychoeducation and court-ordered outpatient treatment.
+Washington County Mental Health is a mental health treatment clinic in Washington County, Vermont, located at 286 Hospital Loop, 5602 zip code.
+Washington County Mental Health provides outpatient treatment.
+Washington County Mental Health provides behavior modification, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Washington County Mental Health also supports seniors or older adults, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services provided by Washington County Mental Health consist of assertive community treatment, diet and exercise counseling and case management.

-Call (855) 209-1575 to get 24/7 help with treatment.
+Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 SPONSORED AD